osbuild/guides/osbuild-composer/src/user-guide/installation.md

 ## Web UI

-If you prefer the Web UI, known as an Image Builder, install this package:
+If you prefer the Web UI interface, known as an Image Builder, install the following package:

 ```
 $ sudo dnf install cockpit-composer
 ```

-and enable cockpit and osbuild-composer services:
+and enable `cockpit` and `osbuild-composer` services:

 ```
 $ sudo systemctl enable --now osbuild-composer.socket